 The chairs in the aft section of Starfleet runabouts (only seen in TNG: "Timescape") are the same as in Voyager's briefing room.
 The chair model (HÅG Signét 7700 in real life) with the same color as on Voyager can also be seen on Ronara Prime and on Zobral's planet, more than 200 years earlier.

 The type of chairs from the Enterprise-E observation lounge (HÅG Signét 8400 in real life) reappears on Vulcan in the 22nd century.
 Only the color is different.

 Chair with high backrest

-The chairs with the high back rest were first seen in "Star Trek I" on the bridge of the Klingon battlecruiser.
+The chairs with the high backrest were built from Hunsaker Big Boy racing seats and were first seen in "Star Trek I" on the bridge of the Klingon battlecruiser.
 They also appeared in "Star Trek III: The Search for Spock" in the Old City Station transporter room where Uhura worked with "Mr. Adventure".
 We can see the same chairs in crew quarters in the first season of TNG.

-The chair in Karnas' office on Mordan IV in TNG: "Too Short a Season" reappears in Accolan and Leda's house on Aldea in "When the Bough Breaks".
+The chair in Karnas's office on Mordan IV in TNG: "Too Short a Season" reappears in Accolan and Leda's house on Aldea in "When the Bough Breaks".

 Chair with round backrest